 This process is time consuming and from offer acceptance to completion it can take approximately twelve weeks, even without a chain.
 When all the paperwork has been completed your conveyancer will inform you that the contracts are ready to be exchanged.
 Before the contracts are exchanged make sure you have insurance cover and the deposit ready.
 Upon exchange, a date for completion will be confirmed and this date is legally binding.

 Congratulations!
 You now have your new home.
 Remember to use a respected removal firm from the British Association of Removers and shop around for the best quote.
 Don’t forget to change the name on the utility accounts and council tax and take meter readings on the day you move in.
 We also strongly recommend that you change the locks.
-Then treat yourself to a bottle of wine and a free Domino’s Pizza on us to celebrate!
+Then treat yourself to a bottle of wine and your favourite take-away to celebrate!